unclewalter/tilde-festival-website/pages/academy.md

 If you are interested in attending the Academy but not participating, you may enrol as an observer.
 Oberservers do not need to submit an application and can buy a ticket directly here: [Arts Centre Melbourne](https://www.artscentremelbourne.com.au/whats-on/2017/the-channel/tilde-new-music-academy)

+### Tutors

+Tutors will be announced in the coming weeks!

 ### Timeline

 Applications open in November and close on **31st December**.
 Notification of acceptance will be rolling as applications are assessed.
 If you are accepted into the Academy, you will be invited to purchase a ticket for participation.